paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

   the two figures 45 and 48 do not agree with their plots of the aircraft positions in five places in the 10 seconds before touchdown.
-  I checked these carefully with two different methods and obtained substantially the same results so I suspect that this is a minor plotting error in the final report.
+  I checked these carefully with two different methods and obtained substantially the same results so I suspect that this is a plotting error in the final report.
   This is why there is a divergence between the green and red graphs in the range -10 to 0 (s) as we a comparing two different values against a single one (mine).